 In three German states, Baden-Wuerttemberg, Bavaria and Saxony-Anhalt, Epiphany is a public holiday, and church services are held throughout the country.
 Figures representing the Heilige Drei Könige, The Three Kings "Caspar, Melchior and Balthasar", are added to the nativity scene tableaux to commemorate their visit to the Christ Child.

-They were the first Gentiles, at the time a description for non-Jewish, to acknowledge him as a "King".
+They were the first "Gentiles", at the time the description used for non-Jewish, to acknowledge him as a "King".

-There is an affinity to the Magi in Germany as it is believed the relics of these "Wise Men", sometimes described as astrologers or astronomers, have been lying in a specially designed gold and silver decorated shrine since 1225.
+There is an affinity to the "Magi" in Germany.
+It is believed the relics of these "Wise Men", sometimes described as astrologers or astronomers, have been in Cologne, lying in a specially designed gold and silver decorated shrine, since 1225.

-The relics, mostly bones from three men of differing ages together with fabric bandages and resin, had been presented initially to the city of Cologne in 1164 and, although it took 632 years before it was finished, the construction of Cologne cathedral was begun in 1248 in order to house them and their sarcophagus.
+The relics, bones from three men of differing ages together with fabric bandages and resin, were presented to the city of Cologne in 1164 and, although it took 632 years before it was finished, the construction of Cologne cathedral was begun in 1248 to house them, and their sarcophagus.

 Although the shrine did have to be rescued from French troops in 1794, and kept in safety for nine years in Arnsberg, Sauerland, which is also in Nordrhein Westfalen.